alex-strobel/DPP-LabManual/Research/Analysis/Methods/Outliers/Outliers.md

 2. often there are no objective criteria to define cases as outliers, and
 3. we can always use robust statistics that ameliorate possible distortions due to outliers

-it is suggested here to *not exclude* them unless it is clear that their values of some variables are improbable (see the above example for age) or they seem not trustworthy otherwise (such as gender = "Boba Fett", ).
+it is suggested here to *not exclude* them unless it is clear that their values of some variables are improbable (see the above example for age) or they seem not trustworthy otherwise (such as gender = "Boba Fett").